JatinSH/gen-ai-development/README.md

-This repository is dedicated to my journey through DeepLearning.AI's Generative AI for Software Development specialization.
-Here, I upload all the code, Jupyter notebooks, and resources related to my learnings and hands-on exercises from the specialization.

 ## Getting Started

 1. Run the setup script to create a virtual environment, install dependencies, and set up the Jupyter kernel: